eddeee888/route-codegen/README.md

       home: /
     routingType: NextJS
     destinationDir: client-seo/src/routes
-    # Use on of these `reactRouterLinkOptions`, `nextJSLinkOptions`, `defaultLinkOptions` options below if you want to custom how Link is created
+    # Use one of these `reactRouterLinkOptions`, `nextJSLinkOptions`, `defaultLinkOptions`
+    # options below if you want to custom how Link is created
     reactRouterLinkOptions:
       path: src/common/components/Link
       propsInterfaceName: LinkProps